Oracle Java Licensing and Audit FAQ Guide

 Here’s the situation:

-- Older Java 8 Updates: If you are running Java SE 8 Update 202 (the last public update in Jan 2019) or earlier, those were obtained under the BCL and can be used under that license without additional cost.
-However, they are outdated and not getting security fixes.
+- Older Java 8 Updates: If you are running Java SE 8 Update 202 (the last public update in January 2019) or earlier, those were obtained under the BCL and can be used under that license without additional cost.
+However, they are outdated and do not get security fixes.

 - Java 8 Updates after 8u202: Oracle Java 8 Update 211 and above were released under the OTN license (not for free commercial use).
-A Java SE Subscription is required to use those (or to get any security updates for Java 8 after 2019).
+A Java SE Subscription is required to use these (or to receive any security updates for Java 8 after 2019).
 Oracle provides those newer updates only to paying customers (via My Oracle Support).

 - Running Java 8 in Production Today: If your company is still running Oracle Java 8 in production and you have no subscription, you are likely out of compliance if you have installed patches beyond 8u202.
-Even if you stayed on 8u202, you wouldn’t have needed to pay, but you would have had severe security risks (since many critical patches have been issued since).
+Even if you had stayed on 8u202, you wouldn’t have needed to pay, but you would have faced severe security risks (since many critical patches have been issued since then).

 In summary, Java 8 is no longer free for businesses.
 Companies must purchase a Java SE subscription to legally use updated Oracle Java 8 versions in production with security patches.